[Chadwyck-Healey] 20th century American poems searchable by keyword, first line, author, genre, etc.

 [GaleGroup] Identify themes and trends from antiquity to the present with extensive coverage of the 20th Century.
 Includes reference titles, journal articles, maps, images and over 2,000 primary source documents.
 Access is limited to 2 simultaneous users.

-[OCLC] Search for library materials in print, digital, and electronic format available from San Antonio College Library, as well as from other libraries, both local and worldwide.
-Access to articles and E-Books requires remote users and those using the SAC wireless network to login and be authenticated by the SAC proxy server.
+[OCLC] Search for library materials in print and electronic format available from San Antonio College Library, local libraries, and worldwide libraries.
+Access to articles and ebooks requires remote users to be authenticated.

 [OCLC] This service is being replaced by WorldCat Discovery and will be discontinued in December 2015.